TARANDEEP123/cockroachdb-laravel/README.md

 - Constraints cannot be in the same migration as the creation of a table.
 The workaround is to add your constraints to its own migration after the table has been created.

-## Usage without laravel
+## Usage without lumen
-It is entirely possible to use this driver without the entire Laravel framework.
+It is entirely possible to use this driver without the entire Lumen framework.
 Laravel's database components are neatly packaged in its own composer package called `illuminate/database` Simply require this package into your project, and you are ready to go.
 ```
 composer require illuminate/database
-composer require nbj/cockroachdb-laravel
+composer require tds/cockroachdb-lumen
 ```

 To set up a database connection you need to create a new `Capsule` and register it.